 Single Burner Freestanding Stove

 Part of their appeal is their simplicity and how easy they are to use.
 They also do not require a tabletop and can be set up on a flat piece of ground.
-With a single burner, it is most suitable for cooking meals for one or two people unless you are happy to cook in shifts, in which case more people could use it.
+A single burner is most suitable for cooking meals for one or two people unless you are happy to cook in shifts, in which case more people could use it.

-Some models use isobutane or propane, which is the most commonly used for this type of camping stove.
+Some models use isobutane or propane, the most commonly used for this type of camping stove.

 - Small and lightweight: This is an ideal camping stove if you do not wish to be weighed down while walking to your campsite or have limited storage space in your car while driving there.